SU-SWS/decanter-web/content/_pages/page-about-why-decanter-accessibility.md

 ---
 https://github.com/SU-SWS/decanter/issues/571

-<p class="su-intro-text">This project conforms to level AA WCAG 2.0 standards as required by the university's accessibility policy.
-For more information on the policy please visit: https://ucomm.stanford.edu/policies/accessibility-policy.html.</p>
+<p class="su-intro-text">This project conforms to level [AA WCAG 2.0](https://www.w3.org/WAI/GL/WCAG20/) standards as required by the university's accessibility policy.
+For more information on the policy please visit [University Communications accessibility policy](https://ucomm.stanford.edu/policies/accessibility-policy.html) and the [Stanford Online Accessibility Program](https://soap.stanford.edu).</p>

 If you have found an accessibility error or have a suggestion please create a ticket.